 we took away little children's hope to go out and play freely

-patrolling policemen on the street is a rare sight to behold (but a nightmare to foreign workers!)
+patrolling policemen on the street is a rare sight to behold (

 high price gated homes is one of the main selling point from property developers